Gi60s/openapi-enforcer/README.md

 **Example 3 - Using Discriminators**

-If your OpenAPI document is using discriminators then you'll want to either include the entire components document as the input parameter or include at least the component schemas (OpenAPI 3.x) or definitions (OpenAPI 2.0).
+If your OpenAPI document is using discriminators then you'll want to either include the entire swagger document as the input parameter or include at least the component schemas (OpenAPI 3.x) or definitions (OpenAPI 2.0).

 ```js
 const Enforcer = require('openapi-enforcer');